rotexdegba/benchmarkorms/README.md

 999 records at once, we have to specify a limit value to fetch the records in chunks.
 Mysql does not have this limitation & I am guessing postgres & sqlsvr do not have this limitation.

+## Disclaimer

+I am the author of [LeanORM](https://github.com/rotexsoft/leanorm).
+This project was birthed out of a personal desire to compare the performance of LeanORM to other popular ORMs in performing the common data fetching scenarios described above.

+I have been able to identify some bottle-necks in LeanORM and was able to update it to improve its performance.
+I hope other ORM maintainers would find this project useful and also be able to update their packages to be more performant in areas they lag behind other ORM packages.
+For users of the various ORM packages, this tool should hopefully be able to help you evaluate the strength and weaknesses of your chosen ORM packages and would allow you to write your application in a way that leverages the strengths of your chosen ORM.
+Cheers!